 Academic Freedom

 Tearline contributors maintain full editorial independence and are encouraged to submit topics they are passionate about researching.
-NGA helps review how contributors create content not what they create in order to grow open content.
-NGA provides GEOINT consulting services on submissions and ongoing work from practitioners and subject matter experts in your field of interest.
-Tearline's content syndicates to several .gov and .mil channels so contributors can reach new audiences.
+NGA helps review how contributors create content not what they create to grow open content.
+NGA provides GEOINT consulting services and advises on submissions and content.
+Tearline's content is syndicated to several .gov and .mil channels so contributors can reach new audiences.
 This concept builds on the precedent of the CIA World Factbook but pushes it beyond reference material to include original research.

-A manuscript submission agreement or Memorandum of Agreement (MOA) between NGA and our contributors sets the tone and culture of the collaboration.
-Here's a sample of the terms and conditions of a data access and consulting services arrangement:
+A manuscript submission agreement and data access agreement sets the tone and culture of the collaboration.
+Here's a sample of the terms and conditions:

-• NGA and Contributor X have entered into a data access agreement.
-NGA will extend access to commercial and unclassified geospatial data to Contributor X in return for Contributor X's expertise in documenting Y. This data access agreement will increase the frequency and granularity of public reporting on topic Y.
+- NGA and Contributor X have entered into a data access agreement.
+In return for Contributor X's assistance in documenting Y, NGA will extend access to commercial and unclassified geospatial data.
+This data access agreement will increase the frequency and granularity of public reporting on topic Y.

-• NGA does not exercise editorial control over Contributor X's content, analytic conclusions, or prescriptions.
-NGA supplies data and reviews Contributor X's methodologies based on NGA's long experience with geospatial analysis.
+- NGA does not exercise editorial control over Contributor X's content, analytic conclusions, or prescriptions.
+The copyright stays with the author(s); therefore, Tearline articles represent the author's perspective, not the federal government's.
+NGA supplies data and reviews Contributor X's methodologies based on NGA's long experience with geospatial analysis and makes suggestions to improve the content.

 Benefits of Tearline Participation Video Explainer